 Class Activities

-- Discuss the background of the author of “To Kill a Mocking Bird”;
+- Discuss the background of the author of “author of “To Kill a Mocking Bird”;

 - Identify the different level of setting of Harper Lee’s “To Kill a Mocking Bird”